Outgoing Programs of External Sponsors for Doctoral Researchers

 Period/amount of funding:

-The funding period is one to six months.
+The funding period is 1-12 months.
 These short grants are not renewable.
-Amount of funding: basic amount (depending on the destination country), lump sum for research / congress costs, travel expenses as well as health/accident and private liability insurance.
+Amount of funding: basic amount (depending on the destination country), coverage for health, accident and personal liability insurance, and a monthly lump sum for research and conference expenses (EUR 102).

 Deadline: